BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/addressee-control/first steps/setup/Target_Addresses.md

 ---
 ### Setup

-To set the destination address logic as desired via the **Connector 365 Addresse Control** app, open one of the *Report Selections* pages.
+To set the destination address logic as desired via the **Connector 365 Addressee Control** app, open one of the *Report Selections* pages.

 {{< notice info note >}}
 Please refer to the following table of currently usable report selections for use with **Connector 365 Addressee Control**.